shahjalalh/docker-python-django/README.md

 2. Install git
 3. Copy or pull code from git to the working directory
 4. Install all requirements.txt packages
-5. Install Postgresql and configure.
+5. Install PostgreSQL and configure.
 6. Run the web

 ## Docker Commands:

 ```
+# Docker build from Dockerfile
 $ sudo docker build -t shahjalalh/python-django:0.1 .

+# Docker run from the image
 $ sudo docker run -p 8000:8000 shahjalalh/python-django:0.1

-or,
+or, Docker run and enter into the bash
 $ sudo docker run -it shahjalalh/python-django:0.1 bash

-or,
+or, Build and run with docker compose
 $ sudo docker-compose up

-or, if want to rebuild
+or, rebuild from first build
 $ docker-compose up --build
 ```